What is Microsoft Dataverse, and How Does it Store and Secure Data?

 By default, several out-of-the-box roles are provided with each Dataverse instance, so administrators do not need to build a security model.

-Dataverse can work with any type of app as data can be viewed or integrated using connectors.
-The Dynamics 365 App for Outlook is an example of this; it allows Outlook users to associate emails with contacts and other standard and custom Dataverse tables.
+Dataverse can work with any app as data can be viewed or integrated using connectors.
+The Dynamics 365 App for Outlook is an example; it allows Outlook users to associate emails with contacts and other standard and custom Dataverse tables.

-Data does not always need to exist in Dataverse as this can also be viewed within Dataverse by using virtual tables where data is sourced from an external database, such as an Azure SQL Database.
+Data does not always need to exist in Dataverse.
+This can also be viewed within Dataverse by using virtual tables where data is sourced from an external database, such as an Azure SQL Database.

 Business Logic & Rules

 Dataverse provides multiple configurable logic engines which can be applied to application development.
-Examples include rollup and calculation columns, synchronous workflows and business rules which may include actions to show / hide columns and set default values.
+Examples include rollup and calculation columns, synchronous workflows, and business rules, including actions to show/hide columns and set default values.

-First-party Dynamics 365 apps including D365 Marketing and Field Service, as well as custom Power Apps, are model-driven apps.
+First-party Dynamics 365 apps, including D365 Marketing and Field Service and custom Power Apps, are model-driven apps.

-These model-driven applications feature a prebuilt set of forms, views, dashboards and processes which are accessible in a responsive user interface.
+These model-driven applications feature a prebuilt set of forms, views, dashboards, and processes accessible in a responsive user interface.
 Each model-driven app is built into Dataverse to provide a consistent look and user experience across diverse workflows.

 Want to know more?

-If you have any questions about Dataverse, or Microsoft storage and security in general, please reach out by filling in a call back request below.
+If you have any questions about Dataverse or Microsoft storage and security, please reach out by filling in a call back request below.